Convergence analysis and parameter estimation for the iterated Arnoldi-Tikhonov method

 \section{Abstract}

-The Arnoldi-Tikhonov method is a well-established regularization technique for solving large-scale ill-posed linear inverse problems.
+{The Arnoldi-Tikhonov method is a well-established regularization technique for solving large-scale ill-posed linear inverse problems.
 This method leverages the Arnoldi decomposition to reduce computational complexity by projecting the discretized problem into a lower-dimensional Krylov subspace, in which it is solved.
 This paper explores the iterated Arnoldi-Tikhonov method, conducting a comprehensive analysis that addresses all approximation errors.
 Additionally, it introduces a novel strategy for choosing the regularization parameter, leading to more accurate approximate solutions compared to the standard Arnoldi-Tikhonov method.
-Moreover, the proposed method demonstrates robustness with respect to the regularization parameter, as confirmed by the numerical results.
+Moreover, the proposed method demonstrates robustness with respect to the regularization parameter, as confirmed by the numerical results.}